DesignSafe-CI/DS_Use_Case_template/docs/mosqueda/usecase.md

 **Enrique, Wendy, Zane, Gilberto Mosqueda, University of California, San Diego**

 Summary about Jupiter Notebook goal.
 Introduction about test.
 System identification part.
 Obtained results.
+See Use Case 11 - Rathje for example and depth of content

 Introductory Text.
 High-level overview of product.
 A condimentum vitae sapien pellentesque habitant morbi tristique.